 “What is that?”
 “What are they doing?”
 “Why?”
 Those are just a few of my daughters’ favorite questions.
 I don’t know about your kids, but mine will not take “I don’t know” for an answer.
 I’ve learned to love this; I learn more since I am forced to get the answers to their questions.

 You meet more people

 Children are natural icebreakers!
-I have engaged in conversations with so many more people than I normally would because of my girls.
+I have engaged in conversations with so many more people than I normally would have because of my girls.
 Sometimes the conversation starts just by someone giving them a compliment or because my oldest says hi to everyone.
-Once this happens the floodgates open and the conversation continues.
-This has often led to us finding out about a cool place or nice restaurant in the city we are visiting that we otherwise would not have known about.
+Once this happens, the floodgates open and the conversation continues.
+This has often led to us finding out about a cool place or nice restaurant in the city we are visiting we otherwise would not have known about.